 After a few years our race actually broke even and we were able to donate proceeds to the Embry Rucker Shelter.
 We were never able to cut a huge check, but for a few years we donated what we could.

-At the time we didn’t realize it, but 1994 was the final start of the Tortoise & the Hare 8K.
+At the time we didn’t realize it at the time, but 1994 was the final start of the Tortoise & the Hare 8K.

-As always, Bill and the boys were there with me, and between runners we let Joseph and the other children run into the chute!
+As always, Bill and the boys were there with me, and between runners we let Joseph, Daniel, and the other children run into the chute!

 One of the best parts of being race director was awarding trophies to the overall male and female winners, and age group winners.
 One year I was able to present an age group trophy to my good friend Miles (unfortunately I don’t have a picture from that year).
 At the time we were merely gym acquaintances, and had no idea what a deep and lasting friendship we would soon form.